qiime2/paper2/sphinx_docs/index.rst

 to squares, no obvious clusters are observed.
-There may be a general trend towards vaginal birth children separating from cesarean birth samples along Axis 1, which would suggest that microbial composition of cesarean born children are phylogenetically more related within their own groups than those from the vaginal birth group.
+There may be a general trend towards vaginal birth children separating from cesarean birth samples along Axis 1, which would suggest that microbial composition of cesarean born children are phylogenetically more related within their own groups than that of the vaginal birth group.
 However, given the low sample size in the cesarean group, we are likely underpowered to detect these changes statistically.
 Nevertheless, we can test our hypothesis using a PERMANOVA, which tests the hypothesis that distances between samples within one group (within group distances) differ from the distances to samples in another group (across group distances).
-Other relevant tests in QIIME 2 exist, for example ANOSIM, PERMDISP, or the Mantel test; the choice of test should be carefully considered with regards to the biological question at hand, see Anderson and Walsh (2013) for an overview of these tests (Anderson & Walsh, 2013).
+Other relevant tests in QIIME 2 exist, such as ANOSIM, PERMDISP, or the Mantel test; the choice of test should be carefully considered with regards to the biological question at hand, see Anderson and Walsh (2013) for an overview of these tests (Anderson & Walsh, 2013).
 It is